-This report has been prepared in accordance with the guidelines provided in National Instrument 43-101, amended in June 30, 2011, and in accordance with the CIM Standards of Disclosure for Mineral Projects.
-The Qualified Person responsible for this report is Rex Bryan, Ph.d., Senior Geologist of Tetra Tech.
-Qualified Persons and the sections to which they are responsible are presented in TABLE 2-1.
+This report has been prepared in accordance with the guidelines provided in NI 43-101, amended in June 30, 2011, and in accordance with the CIM Standards.
+The Qualified Persons and the sections to which they are responsible are presented in TABLE 2-1.

-TABLE 2-1: Listing of Qualified Persons VISTA GOLD CORP. - MT TODD GOLD PROJECT October 2010 Qualified Person Firm Report Section Rex Bryan Ph.D.
-Tetra Tech, Inc. 1-12, 14, 23-28 Deepak Malhotra Ph.D.
-Resource Development Inc. 13
+TABLE 2-1: Listing of Qualified Persons VISTA GOLD CORP. - MT TODD GOLD PROJECT October 2012 Qualified Person Firm Report Section Rex Bryan Ph.D.
+Tetra Tech MM, Inc. 1-12, 14-28 Deepak Malhotra Ph.D.
+Resource Development Inc. 13, 17 Thomas Dyer, PE Mine Development Associates 15-16 Richard Jolk, PE, Ph.D.
+Tetra Tech MM, Inc. 21-22

-Neither Tetra Tech nor any of its employees and associates employed in the preparation of this report has any beneficial interest in Vista or in the assets of Vista.
-Tetra Tech will be paid a fee for this work in accordance with normal professional consulting practice.
+None of Tetra Tech, Resource Development Inc. (RDi), Mine Development Associates (MDA), or any of their respective employees and associates employed in the preparation of this report has any beneficial interest in Vista or in the assets of Vista.
+Tetra Tech, RDi and MDA will be paid a fee for this work in accordance with normal professional consulting practice.